Class Quantity<Q extends Quantity<Q>>

 Returns:

-a String with the value, non-verbose, with the unit attached.
+a String with the value of the quantity, with the unit attached.

 Specified by: